sourcegraph/about/content/blogposts/2024/improving-cody-autocomplete-faster-smarter.md

 Unlike traditional fixed debounce timers, Smart Throttle dynamically adjusts its timing based on typing patterns and context.
 This allows for faster suggestion delivery without overwhelming the server with excessive requests.

 The implementation of Smart Throttle contributed significantly to Cody's performance improvements.
 It helped reduce overall client-side latency by about 110ms across all line-count groups.
-Additionally, it played a role in increasing the number of suggested characters by 24% and boosting cache utilization by 35%.
+Additionally, it played a role in **increasing the number of suggested characters by 24% and boosting cache utilization by 35%**.

 ## Smarter Suggestions: 58% More Accepted Code

 Not only is Cody faster, but it's also getting better at suggesting code you actually want to use.
-The DeepSeek v2 model, combined with our fine-tuning process, has significantly improved the quality of suggestions.
+The DeepSeek v2 model has significantly improved the quality of suggestions.

 We’ve seen a **58% increase** in the number of accepted characters per user.
 This means that the suggestions provided by Cody are more likely to be relevant and accepted.
 In practical terms, if you're writing a 1000-line program, Cody is now potentially writing 580 of those lines for you, up from about 367 before.